The University of Leeds is now a partner of The Alan Turing Institute, the UK’s prestigious national institute for data science.

 In less than three years it has instigated 27 centres, programmes and projects and has been responsible for pioneering research.

-In May this year, for example, new research from LIDA and Leeds Institute of Cardiovascular and Metabolic Medicine challenged established medical practice that all heart attack patients should take beta blockers.
+In May last year, for example, new research from LIDA and Leeds Institute of Cardiovascular and Metabolic Medicine challenged established medical practice that all heart attack patients should take beta blockers.

 It found that heart attack patients who did not have heart failure did not live any longer after being given beta blockers, yet around 95% of patients who fall into this category end up on the medication.